veritywong/web-applications/html_challenges/07_deploying_render.md

 $ git push -u origin main
 ```

-## Setting Up The Server on Render
+## Setting up the server on Render

+If your web application connects to a PostgreSQL database, [follow this section first to setup the Database](#using-a-postgresql-database-on-render) before setting up the web server.

 1. On [the dashboard](https://dashboard.render.com/), select "New Web Service"
 2. You'll need to connect your Github repository containing your project.